 Brex Exclusive members get 7x (seven points per dollar) for rideshare and taxi purchases, 4x points on travel expenses booked through Brex Travel (flights, hotels, and Airbnbs), 3x points back on restaurants and coffee shops, and 2x points back on recurring software expenses.

-Like the aforementioned discounts and credits, Brex’s rewards program is based on common expenses for tech entrepreneurs.
+Like the aforementioned discounts and credits, Brex’s rewards program is based on tech entrepreneurs’ common expenses.
 There’s no cap for rewards points, and they never expire.

-To understand the true potential of the rewards program, we must envision typical day-to-day scenarios for tech startups.
+To understand the rewards program’s true potential, we must envision typical day-to-day scenarios for tech startups.
 For example, most tech startups are located in cities, where it’s more sensible for employees to use ridesharing services and taxis than personal cars.
 Many startups cover employee transportation expenses with business credit cards.
 These expenses could theoretically add up to around $1,000 per month.
 Since Brex offers 7 points per dollar on ridesharing or taxis, that company would earn $70 in points per month.

 These travel rewards can also be used for every major airline and lodging company.
 This includes Southwest Airlines, which is reportedly omitted from most other business credit card rewards programs.
 And if you were surprised to see Airbnb in the program, you’re not alone.
 Brex is currently the only business credit card or charge card that allows cardholders to use points for Airbnb stays.